roscopecoltran/Sniperkit-Macros/README.md

   github: matthieudelaro/nutfile_go1.6 # a GitHub repository
   nut_file_path: ../go1.5/nut.yml # a local file
   # You can inherite either from GitHub or from a file, not both.

-  docker_image: golang:1.6 # a Docker image.
-Will override image set on GitHub
+docker_image: golang:1.6 # the Docker image.
+Will override image inherited from file or from GitHub

 mount: # declare folders to mount in the container
   main: # give each folder any name that you like